BuzzFeedNews/2015-11-refugees-in-the-united-states/README.md

 The code behind the analysis and charts was written in Python, and [can be found here](notebooks/us-refugee-analysis.ipynb).

 To re-run the analysis yourself, you'll need to install the Python requirements listed in [`requirements.txt`](requirements.txt).

+Alternatively, you can [run the analysis in your browser via Binder](http://mybinder.org/repo/BuzzFeedNews/2015-11-refugees-in-the-united-states) — no installation required.

 ## Questions / Feedback?